-The mission of the Real Property Tax Services Office is to fulfill the requirements of the New York State Law and Regulations to achieve and maintain equitable assessments throughout the Count of Sullivan and to ensure the enforcement of liens created upon the levy of taxes.
+The Real Property Tax Services Office was created to fulfill the requirements of the New York State Law and Regulations to achieve and maintain equitable assessments throughout the Count of Sullivan and to ensure the enforcement of liens created upon the levy of taxes.
+This office provides assessment and tax related services to both county and town officials as well as the public.